giovcandido/swarming/README.md

 Run as follows: python3 optimization.py --swarm-size S --max-iterations M.

-If you run the script with the example function, 20 particles and 1000 iterations, the expected output is: x[0] = -1.0000 and x[1] = 8.9443.
+If you run the script with the example function and the restricted search space, considering s=20 particles and m=1000 iterations, the expected output has two possibilities.
+The first one is: x[0] = -1.0000 and x[1] = 8.9443.
+And the second one is: x[0] = -1.0000 and x[1] = -8.9443.

 Making it easier for you, run: python3 optimization.py --swarm-size 20 --max-iterations 1000.
 Check it out!